-National Water Model (NWM) is a hydrologic model that simulates the streamflow over the entire continental United States developed by NOAA.
-The primary question we should ask is: how well does global model reproduce regional phenomena?
+National Water Model (NWM) is a hydrologic model that simulates the streamflow over the entire continental United States.
 The project aims to assess and improve the prediction of rapid snowmelt caused by Rain-on-Snow events in the Sierra Nevada and Cascade mountains by NWM.

 I worked on reviewing literature, compiling hydro-climatic data, and analyzing the soil moisture data.
 Moreover, I created a real-time webmap to visualize the rain-on-snow risks to inform decision-makers.